Recommended Wedding Venues

 The venue itself comprises 3 renovated farm buildings including a bridal suite, the main barn and a bar/seating area which all surrounds a spacious courtyard.
 The icing on the cake is the secret garden which has to be seen to be believed.

 Andrew and Jo who own Upcote are deeply committed to their couples.
 I’ve witnessed it on many occasions.
-Nothing is too much trouble for them and along with Hannah, they make a great team.
+Nothing is too much trouble for them and along with Hannah, Rosie & Alice, they make a great team.

 An actual castle!
 It looks like the venues on this page are competing to be the most historic.
 Berkeley Castle would have a fair claim.
 Dating from the 12th Century it was originally built to keep out the Welsh but now obviously welcomes them with open arms!
 The venue offers the opportunity to be married in the Church in the grounds or in two rooms inside – The Great Hall or The Long Drawing Room.

 Berkeley Castle is an epic venue in both size and feel.
 The warm open fireplaces, acres of lawn and woodland and the furnishings inside make it a special place to host a wedding day.
 Plus it’s got cannons!

 Birtsmorton Court describes itself as ‘The most picturesque wedding venue in the West Midlands.’
 Who am I to argue!
-Offering no less than 4 different locations for your ceremony including an on-site church and the beautifully intimate White Garden, this moated wedding venue sits on the border of three counties – Gloucestershire, Herefordshire and Worcestershire.
+Offering many different locations for your ceremony including an on-site church and the beautifully intimate White Garden, this moated wedding venue sits on the border of three counties – Gloucestershire, Herefordshire and Worcestershire.
 As well as the main house and terrace overlooking the moat, Birtsmorton Court offers exclusive use of the grounds, the marquee for your wedidng breakfast and a separate, fairy-light filled Garden Room for your evening reception.